ouomarabdessamade/Optimization-Techniques/README.md

 - [NewtonMultivar.py](NewtonMultivar.py): Implementation of the Newton Multivariable algorithm.
 - [QuasiNewton.py](QuasiNewtonClasse.py): Implementation of the Quasi-Newton algorithm for multi-variable functions.

-Feel free to explore the notebooks for detailed code implementations and explanations.
+Feel free to explore the Python files for detailed code implementations and explanations.
 If you have any questions or suggestions, please don't hesitate to reach out.

 Happy optimizing!